Mtevandidi

-Mtevandidi is an indigenous red grape variety from the region of Guria in the country of Georgia, primarily used for producing table wine.
+Mtevandidi (მტევანდიდი) is an indigenous red grape variety from the region of Guria in the country of Georgia, primarily used for producing table wine.
 It is known also by the synonyms Akido ("two-bunched sprout"), Achido, Didd Mtevana, Didmtevana, and Didtevano.

 There are no written sources regarding the origin of Mtevandidi.
 Botanical and agricultural features suggest that this variety is indigenous to Georgia.

 History

 Mtevandidi is a productive grapevine variety mostly used for making wine in Guria, particularly in its eastern part; wherein vines were cultivated as high-formations, which even if neglected can maintain growth, development, and quality.